-Biometrics have come a long way in the past decade, and are now at the point where they are secure enough to completely replace passwords.
+Biometrics is one of those technologies, and its come a long way in the past decade, where its now at the point where it can securely replace passwords.
 Unlike passwords, a user’s unique biometrics and characteristics can’t be guessed or cracked.

 Advances in machine learning, including deep learning, have substantially boosted the security and reliability of facial recognition systems, which have enabled new research directions in novel authentication modalities, like behavioral biometrics; where users are authenticated by how they interact with smartphones and desktops rather than via their physical characteristics.

 These authentication techniques allow us to authenticate users based on how they interact with their devices, rather than via their physical characteristics.
 They don’t require user attention and can, therefore, be used for continuous authentication.
 With continuous authentication, the user’s device continuously monitors the user (by processing keystrokes or smartphone movements in the background) and makes frequent authentication decisions based on this data.

 New authentication protocols that combine these advancements with emerging privacy-preserving technologies, such as secure multi-party computation and zero-knowledge cryptography, allow for biometric data to be stored securely.